 They may not be politically correct, but the terms psycho killers and psychotic killers get tossed around rather freely.
 Sometimes people will assume that to do horrific things people must be psychotic.
 But is that accurate?
 The notion that behaviours that make no sense must come from psychosis may originate from a few different mistaken… Continue reading Are “Psycho Killers” Psychotic?

 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week's term is malingering.
-Most of us living with mental illness end up spending quite a bit of time trying to act as though we're not mentally ill.
-However, sometimes when there's sufficient incentive people will fake mental illness for… Continue reading What is… Malingering
+Many of us living with mental illness spend quite a bit of time trying to pass as not mentally ill.
+However, sometimes when there's sufficient incentive people will fake mental illness for secondary gain, and this… Continue reading What Is… Malingering